-"Blocking" mode takes action by automatically dropping subsequent requests containing attacks for 24 hours after the decision has been reached by the backend.
-Attacks are blocked by returning a unique HTTP 406 response code, not 404 or 500, so that your Operations team doesn't get paged thinking there's an outage or issue with the application.
-Because we don't block legitimate traffic from the flagged IP, our customers have the confidence to use blocking mode.
-You can choose to block all traffic from an IP by creating a block rule.
+When an IP address is flagged, "blocking" mode takes action by automatically blocking subsequent requests containing attacks for 24 hours after the decision has been reached by the backend.
+Because "blocking" mode only blocks requests containing attacks, legitimate traffic is still allowed through.
+Attacks are blocked by returning a unique HTTP 406 response code.
+By using the unique 406 response code-as opposed to a 404 or 500-your operations team won't get paged thinking there's an outage or issue with your application.